CodesByAyushShivam/Python-Projects/Snake Water Gun Game with High Score/README.md

-# 🐍 Snake Water Gun Game
+# 🐍 Snake Water Gun Game with High Score

 A simple command-line version of the classic **Snake, Water, Gun** game built using Python.